HarvardPL/formulog/README.md

 `formulog-X.Y.Z-SNAPSHOT-jar-with-dependencies.jar` in the `target/` directory.

-If `mvn package` hangs during testing, it might mean that there is a problem connecting with your SMT solver.
+If `mvn package` fails during testing, it might mean that there is a problem connecting with your SMT solver.
 You can compile without testing by adding the `-DskipTests` flag.